-Light bars (6 x \$3,250 = \$19,500) - Estimated cost for six light bars along with installation costs.
+Light bars (6 x \$4,200 = \$25,200) - Estimated cost for six light bars along with installation costs.
 This light bar will be installed on the replacement MCSAP Van/Vehicle located in the Equipment Section.
 This line item would also cover any light maintenance or replacement lightbars that are no longer operational.
+Lightbars are not included in the New Vehicle Supplies and therefore, not a duplicate expense.

 Uniforms for MCSAP Certified Personnel - (Not limited to but including BDU's, Shirts, Hats, Belts, Holsters).
-Estimated number of items to be purchased is 700 x \$50 per item = \$35,000.00.
+Estimated number of items to be purchased is 900 x \$50 per item = \$45,000.00.

-Regulations -

-\$19,320.00 - FMCSR's/49 CFR Parts 40, 325-399, 49 CFR-HMR's Parts 100-185, OOS Criteria Books and Pictorial.
+Regulations - \$37,250.00 - FMCSR's/49 CFR Parts 40, 325-399, 49 CFR-HMR's Parts 100-185, OOS Criteria Books and Pictorial.
 Regulations are ordered for all MCSAP certified personnel and handed out during annual MCSAP update training.
-Total number of 644 includes (PSP, PUC, Municipals, and anticipated classes to be held).
+Total number of 745 includes (PSP, PUC, Municipals, and anticipated classes to be held).

-New Vehicle Supplies - \$60,173.61 has been set aside as an estimated amount to cover all new vehicle supplies (work stations, computer mounts, truck caps, hitch, work lights, enhanced inside and exterior and any other necessary supplies that are unknown at this time to deploy the new vehicle for use in the field).
-11/4/22 - This estimate is based on historical data on purchases to outfit the vehicles for the field/deployment.
+New Vehicle Supplies - \$60,511.94 has been set aside as an estimated amount to cover all new vehicle supplies (work stations, computer mounts, truck caps, hitch, work lights, enhanced inside and exterior and any other necessary supplies that are unknown at this time to deploy the new vehicle for use in the field.
+This estimate is based on historical data on purchases to outfit the vehicles for the field/deployment.
 This amount does not include the actual vehicle purchase which is listed under Equipment.

-Training Aides/Audio Visual Equipment for MCSAP Training Room/Classes - \$3,000 - Pennsylvania conducts many National Training Center Classes in Pennsylvania.
-We currently have one master instructor/training coordinator and three associate staff instructors which allows us to conduct classes without sending individuals outside the state.
+Training Aides/Audio Visual Equipment for MCSAP Training Classes - \$3,000 - Pennsylvania conducts many National Training Center Classes in Pennsylvania.
+We currently have one training coordinator and five associate staff instructors which allows us to conduct classes without sending individuals outside the state.
 There are various training aides available for purchase that will be used for learning in the classroom.
 These items include but will not be limited to visual charts, and associated audio-visual equipment (monitors, projectors, viewing screens) that might be available for purchase that will enhance learning opportunities.
 This list is not all inclusive and may include additional training aides as needed that are not known at this time.
-We estimate one purchase this year.
-1 projector at \$3,000.
-Moved from Other.
-Note: This line item also appears in the Equipment Section.
+We estimate one purchase this year (monitor, projector and/or viewing screen).
+This line item also appears in the Equipment Section.
 This is not a duplication in that some purchases may be over \$5,000 and they will be billed to the appropriate category once the final amount is determined.